frederic-perez/AmE-dictionary/dictionary.md

 __vacant-eyed__
 __valkyrie__ _n_ Any of the female attendants of Odin, figures said to guide fallen warriors from the battlefield to Valhalla.
 __vanquish__ (vanquished) (From Old French vencus, venquis) Defeat thoroughly. _Syn_ conquer, defeat (utterly). _He successfully vanquished his rival._ _The situation has even brought back a disease that had long been vanquished in Siria._
+__vat__ _n_ A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
 __vaunted__
 __veneer__
 __verve__ :two: :dart: /vəːv/ _n_ Great ​energy and ​enthusiasm.
 Liveliness.
 (From French, 'vigour’) _The Jazz quartet played with verve.
 Or, the lottery winner was full of verve.
 She ​delivered her ​speech with ​tremendous ​wit and verve._